Caltinor/Project-MMO-2.0/wiki/configuration/scripting.md

 ## Basic Syntax
 `.pmmo` files use a "chaining" style where each line is a configuration that "chains" together nodes of information

-a node is simply `keyword(data)`.
+A node is simply `keyword(data)`.
 The keyword defines what happens behind the scenes, and the data is the specific information it needs to know what you want to do.

-nodes are connected with a period `.`.
+Nodes are connected with a period `.`.
 By connecting nodes with a period, you "chain" them together.
 Let's look at an example:
 ```
 color(yellow).type(ball).sport(tennis);
 ```
 *Note: the semicolon at the end is important and will be explained later*

 ## PMMO Basic Nodes
-pmmo has 3 basic types of nodes, __target__ nodes, __feature__ nodes, and __value__ nodes.
+PMMO has 3 basic types of nodes, __target__ nodes, __feature__ nodes, and __value__ nodes.
 All configurations must have a target node.  feature nodes are what actually do the work, so you will always have one, or else you line doesn't do anything.
 The value node is a holder for special information that certain feature nodes will use.

 ### Target Nodes
 PMMO has specific target nodes that correspond to object types in the game.  they are: